Garathd/vidx-video-sharing/README.md

 - ***testB***: This test is for registering a new user.
 This tests an already existing username and comes back as exists in the system but works perfect using a non existing username I just don't want to keep creating new users for every test

-- ***testC***: This test is for authentication and checking if the login details match a users in the database
+- ***testC***: This test is for authentication and checking if the login details match users in the database

 - ***testD***: This test uses the login username set in the first test and gets a user id using this username